Consulting Presentation Automation: The Slide Deck Bottleneck Is Eating Your Engagement Margins

 Analysis-to-presentation in hours, not days

-Modern AI transformation audit platforms don't treat the presentation as an afterthought bolted onto the end.
+Modern AI readiness assessment platforms don't treat the presentation as an afterthought bolted onto the end.
 The deck generation is built into the synthesis workflow.
 When the analysis completes, the deliverable is already taking shape.

-The consultant still owns the diagnosis.
+The lead consultant still owns the diagnosis.
 Still owns the client relationship.
 Still reviews and approves every slide before it goes out.
-The difference is that the formatting layer, the 8-hour tax, is handled by the platform instead of by the highest-paid person on the team.
+But the formatting layer, the 8-hour tax, is handled by the platform and shaped by associates before the lead consultant ever sees it.
+The senior person polishes.
+Associates own the build.

 What a Gamma-powered deliverable actually looks like